Arts-n-Code/AnC-FCMDebug-Android/README.md

   - Add a new project (or use your existing project)
   - Once your project is ready go to your firebase project settings and add a new android app
   - Set the Android Package Name to: `com.artsncode.firebasenotificationtester`
-  - Set the Debug Siging Certificate SHA-1 to the key from the gradle signing report we got earlier
+  - Set the Debug Signing Certificate SHA-1 to the key from the Gradle signing report we got earlier
   - Click on Register App
   - Download `google-services.json` and save it in the project's directory in `app/google-services.json`
   - And that's it you are all set